MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/usbcon/usb-driver-development-guide.md

 ---
 Description: PurposeThis section describes Universal Serial Bus (USB) support in the Windows operating system, so that you can develop USB device drivers that are interoperable with Windows.
-title: Developing Windows client drivers for USB devices ms.date: 01/07/2019 ms.localizationpriority: medium
+title: Overview of developing Windows client drivers for USB devices ms.date: 01/07/2019 ms.localizationpriority: medium
 ---

-# Developing Windows client drivers for USB devices
+# Overview of developing Windows client drivers for USB devices

 <table>